 Research priorities designated as Critical Ongoing Monitoring are of the highest priority level for the North Pacific Fishery Management Council.
 These priorities create and maintain indispensable data that substantially contribute to our understanding and management of fish populations, fisheries, and the communities dependent upon those fisheries.
 Discontinuation or diminishment of the research that provides these data sets would leave a significant gap in the science needed to support sustainable and successful fisheries management in the North Pacific.
 The North Pacific Fishery Management Council and its Science and Statistical Committee continues to provide the utmost support for these priorities.

-The current list of Council research priorities, identified at the June 2018 Council meeting and communicated to the Secretary of Commerce is provided here.
+The most recent list of Council research priorities, identified at the June 2018 Council meeting and communicated to the Secretary of Commerce, is provided here.

 Research Priority Process